FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 ### Conclusion

-In this tutorial, we used User Actions to flag a user who bought temporary access to our news site.
-We also propagated that request to sister news sites so that they can upsell the user as well.
+In this tutorial, we used User Actions to flag and email users who buy temporary access to our news site.
+We also propagate that request to sister news sites so that they can upsell the user as well.

 ### Further Reading